NuevoFoundation/workshops/content/english/linux-basics/vm-import-setup.md

 ---
 title: "Using Virtual Machines Part 2"
 description: "Continuing the introductory guide to using virtual machines."
-date: 2020-08-05
+date: 2020-09-17
+prereq: "Completed Virtual Box set up and imported the Nuevo Linux Basics Virtual Machine."
+difficulty: "Intermediate"
 weight: 2
-translationKey: "linux-basics-kali-setup"
 ---

-*Now that we have the host environment ready, we can load the image as a VM.*
+*Good work on getting the host environment ready!
+Now let's load the image of the hacked computer as a vm.*

 {{% notice info %}}
 ## What is an image